BEWARE HOW YOU HANDLE FLATTERY

 While the people of Tyre and Sidon were flattering and singing the praise of Herod, he was foolish enough to sit down there listening, enjoying, relishing, and basking in the flattery and insincere praise of these sycophants.

 That was the real cause of his death!

 If Herod was wise, what would he have done?

 Turn his ears away from their flattery, excessive or insincere praise!

-If anyone dares to flatter or sing your praise because of your gifting, talents, charisma, generosity, intelligence, wisdom, eloquence, skill or expertise; deal with him with wisdom.
+If anyone dares to flatter or sing your praise because of your gifting, talents, charisma, generosity, intelligence, wisdom, eloquence, skill, or expertise, deal with him with understanding.

 Shut him up!

 Turn your ears away from him!